Mortal Kombat (1995 film): Cast

 Goro, the reigning Mortal Kombat champion, is physically portrayed by Tom Woodruff Jr. and voiced by Kevin Michael Richardson, both of whom were uncredited.
-Gregory McKinney appears as Jax.
+Gregory McKinney appears as Jaxx.
 Frank Welker makes an uncredited appearance as the voice of the Outworld Emperor, in addition to providing vocal effects for Goro and Reptile.

 Development and pre-production

 While Mortal Kombat II was in the playtest phase and the original Mortal Kombat had still only been released in arcades, not for home consoles, movie producer Lawrence Kasanoff visited some friends at the game's publisher, Midway Games, and played a Mortal Kombat unit that was in their offices.
 He saw cinematic possibilities in the concept and expressed interest in making a film based on the game, but Midway head Neil D. Nicastro disagreed that the game could be a successful film, particularly given the failure of past movie adaptations of video games.
 After months of negotiations, Kasanoff finally acquired a limited option on the Mortal Kombat film rights.

 Though several top directors submitted pitches for the film, the producer chose then-unknown director Paul Anderson after he saw a screening of his 1994 debut film, Shopping, which Larry felt showed he could take an innovative approach to the material.
 Anderson had no experience with visual effects but was enthusiastic about making a Mortal Kombat film, so he read every book he could find on visual effects and, in his words, "kind of bluffed my way in."